EMSwanson/kaggle-titanic/README.md

-# My evolving quick attempts at the tutorial kaggle comp.
+# Quick attempts at the tutorial kaggle comp.

 1. Basic decision tree.